Spend this summer in the mountains of Colorado playing a positive role in a child's life!

 How to Apply

-Cabin Counselors: We have filled our female positions for this summer, and are hiring our last few male spots.
+Cabin Counselors: We have filled our cabin counselor positions for this summer!

-Leadership Team: We are currently hiring Village Directors and Activity Coordinators - please see our Jobs page for more information!
+Leadership Team: We are currently hiring a Village Director and Backpacking Coordinator - please see our Jobs page for more information!

 (Staff must be available for the entire duration of summer!)

 Counselors, Coordinators & Kitchen Staff

 Staff Training: June 10th - June 19th